 Regular cleaning prevents performance issues and maintains hygiene.

-- Empty the Bin Regularly: Don’t wait for the “bin full” indicator to light up.
+- Empty the Bin Regularly: Do not wait for the “bin full” indicator.
 An overflowing bin can cause backlogs and put extra strain on the motor.

 Troubleshooting Common Professional Paper Shredder Problems

-Even with the best maintenance, a professional paper shredder can sometimes encounter issues.
-Knowing how to quickly diagnose and resolve these common problems can save you time and costly repairs.
+Even with optimal maintenance, a professional paper shredder can encounter issues.
+Knowing how to quickly diagnose and resolve common problems saves time and costly repairs.

 The Dreaded Paper Jam